Reyna221b/AccountingLedger/README.md

 ![Welcome Display ](images/welcomemenu.jpg)

 >This diagram I used heavily to see how I wanted to structure my classes.
-I would also do pseudo code on my notebook to get a better idea of my methods or what direction I wanted to do with.
+I would also do pseudo code on my notebook to get a better idea of my methods or what direction I wanted to go with.

 ![diagram](images/diagram.jpg)